paglobal/augmented-tabflow/README.md

 ### Now

+- revamp session saving to enable proper syncing
+- implement `navigationBox` with popup
+- reinit pinned tabs on startup
+- ask user to re-opened new session material
+- opening the navigation box should affect the `antecedentTabInfo` more subtly
 - press center button to switch to active tab group space
 - implement swiping to change tab group space and document it by adding the ff to help page: `or by swiping left and right with two fingers`
 - implement alert for when bookmark nodes can't be found
-- implement "check for updates" feature
-- check issue with not restoring session state on update
-- reduce flashes when closing session windows
-- keep track of new pinned tabs and ask user if which pinned tabs they want to open and close instead of just reinitting them
 - switch to session on save
-- reconcile newly opened session with last recorded session
-- delete all `navigationBox` and `sessionManager` urls from history
-- add `Grouping Options` for tabs and tab groups to reduce clutter
 - implement shortcut for moving to previous tab

 ### Later

+- add `Grouping Options` for tabs and tab groups to reduce clutter
+- reconcile newly opened session with last recorded session
+- add overflow for navigation box
+- reduce flashes when closing session windows
+- implement tab history stack
 - add shortcut for open new tab in current tab group
 - add window manipulation options through action buttons (eg. support moving whole windows)
 - fix slight color change issue on tree item text hover